Malcolm Guite: Early life and education

-During these years, Guite states that he was not sure whether he belonged in England or in Canada, having questions about how he identified himself.
+During these years, Guite says that he was not sure whether he belonged in England or in Canada.
 In the end, however, he decided that he belonged in England after winning a scholarship to Pembroke College, Cambridge to read English and after discovering "real ale"—something he says "they don't have properly in Canada at all".
 Guite adds that after these two events he "fell in love with Cambridge, and I've never quite escaped its gravitational pull".
-Guite returned gradually to his Christian faith, first under the influence of beauty in the poetry of John Keats and Percy Bysshe Shelley and visits to historical sites that had deep religious significance—Rome, Glencolmcille, and Scotland's Iona.
+Guite returned gradually to his Christian faith, first under the influence of beauty in the poetry of John Keats and Percy Bysshe Shelley and visits to historical sites that had deep religious significance—Rome, the Irish village of Glencolmcille and the island of Iona in the Inner Hebrides.
 After delving into the works of Keats and Shelley, Guite decided to begin writing poetry.
 In his final year of undergraduate study, Guite states that he had a religious experience writing a literary paper analysing the Psalms that he likened to a conversion experience.
 He chose to be confirmed in the Church of England shortly after.

-Guite graduated from Cambridge with a Bachelor of Arts (BA)—later automatically upgraded to Master of Arts (MA (Cantab))—in English Literature in 1980.
-After graduating, Guite taught for several years as a secondary school teacher before deciding to seek a doctoral degree, and obtained his Doctor of Philosophy (PhD) from Durham University in 1993.
+Guite graduated from Cambridge with a Bachelor of Arts (BA), later automatically upgraded to Master of Arts (MA (Cantab)) in English Literature in 1980.
+After graduating, Guite taught for several years as a secondary-school teacher before deciding to seek a doctoral degree, and obtained his Doctor of Philosophy (PhD) from Durham University in 1993.
 His doctoral dissertation focused on "the centrality of memory as a theme in the sermons and meditations of Lancelot Andrewes and John Donne and to explore the extent of their influence on the treatment of memory in T.S.
 Eliot's poetry".
 While researching the topic of his dissertation, in considering the struggles of John Donne with a similar question in the early seventeenth-century, Guite began to wonder if God was calling him too to be a priest.